 Banking Trust and Expertise

-We offer our clients high-quality service and advice, actively support regulatory reforms and strive to maintain a rigorous compliance and control culture in order to inspire trust in our bank.
+We offer our clients high-quality service and advice and strive to maintain a rigorous compliance and control culture in order to inspire trust in our bank.

 High-Quality Service and Advice

 When providing advice to our clients, we assess its suitability to help ensure that our clients have the requisite knowledge and experience to understand the associated risks and to make sure that our advice is in line with their risk profile and investment objectives.
 When executing orders on behalf of our clients, we assess the appropriateness of the transaction for them and address potential mismatches.
 The Credit Suisse advisory process helps us to understand our clients’ circumstances, their risk profile as well as financial needs and plans, and it incorporates sophisticated analytical tools that can identify counterparty risks and simulate potential returns in different scenarios to provide an objective basis for client investment decisions.
 Credit Suisse has been committed to strengthening investor protection for a number of years and has invested in the related systems, processes and employee training – including a mandatory certification program for relationship managers.